Grand Rapids metropolitan area

 The Grand Rapids metropolitan area is a triangular shaped Metro Triplex, in West Michigan, which fans out westward from the primary hub city of Grand Rapids, Michigan, to the other two metro hubs of Muskegon and Holland.
-The metropolitan area had an estimated population of 1,059,113 in 2017.
+The metropolitan area had an estimated population of 1,159,616 in 2017.
 The region, noted in particular for its western edge abutting the Lake Michigan shoreline and its beaches, is a popular tourist and vacation destination during the summer.
 Noted popular metro area beach towns include Grand Haven, Holland, Muskegon, and Saugatuck.

 The metropolitan area is home to many attractions.
 Frederik Meijer Gardens & Sculpture Park is located in the outskirts of Grand Rapids.
 Michigan's Adventure theme park is just north of Muskegon, and the Grand Rapids Art Museum and the DeVos Place Convention Center are both in downtown Grand Rapids.
 The Grand River flows through the metropolitan area and is noted for its fishing, kayaking, and canoeing.

 Definitions

-The Grand Rapids-Kentwood Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of four counties in western Michigan, anchored by the cities of Grand Rapids and Wyoming.
-The MSA had a population of 988,938 at the 2010 census.
-It comprises four counties which include the central county of Kent, and the outlying counties of Ionia, Montcalm, and Ottawa.
+The Grand Rapids–Wyoming–Kentwood Metropolitan Statistical Area, as defined by the United States Census Bureau, is an area consisting of five counties in western Michigan, anchored by the cities of Grand Rapids, Wyoming, and Kentwood.
+The MSA had a population of 1,150,015 at the 2020 census.
+It comprises five counties which include the central county of Kent, and the outlying counties of Barry, Ionia, Montcalm, and Ottawa.

-The Grand Rapids – Kentwood – Muskegon Combined Statistical Area is the 2nd largest CSA in the U.S. state of Michigan (behind Metro Detroit).
-The CSA had a population of 1,320,064 at the 2010 census.
+The Grand Rapids–Wyoming Combined Statistical Area is the 2nd largest CSA in the U.S. state of Michigan (behind Metro Detroit).
+The CSA had a population of 1,486,055 at the 2020 census.
 The primary cultural and financial centers of the region are Grand Rapids, Muskegon and Holland.
-It includes the four counties in the Grand Rapids-Kentwood MSA plus one metropolitan area, adding the Muskegon, MI MSA of Muskegon County, and two micropolitan areas of Holland of Allegan County, and Big Rapids of Mecosta County for a total of seven counties.
+It includes the five counties in the Grand Rapids-Wyoming-Kentwood MSA plus one metropolitan area, adding the Muskegon-Norton Shores, MI MSA of Muskegon County, and two micropolitan areas of Holland of Allegan County, and Big Rapids of Mecosta County for a total of eight counties.

 The Grand Rapids metropolitan area is part of the Great Lakes Megalopolis containing an estimated 54 million people.